Multi-robot task allocation for safe planning against stochastic hazard dynamics: Introduction

-{Our task allocation problem can be formalized as a matroid optimization with a safety objective function.
-Greedy algorithms are equipped with provable performance bounds when the objective functions satisfy (super-)submodularity assumptions~\cite{nemhauser1978analysis,fisher1978analysis,bian2017guarantees,guo2020actuator,pmlr-v80-chen18b,elenberg2018restricted,clark2017submodularity,guo2019actuator,sviridenko2017optimal,zhang2011adaptive,tropp2004greed,chrobak2006reverse,ilev18,conforti1984submodular,il2003hereditary,il2006performance,tzoumas2018resilient,karaca2020ej}.
-However, we will show that our safety objective is nonsubmodular and nonsupermodular.
-The aforementioned studies on auction-based approaches either do not propose any optimality guarantee, or when they do, their problems lie in the class of set partitioning problems with fixed task-robot pair costs (that is, additive/modular objective functions)~\cite{atamturk1996combined, khoo2020distributed} or submodular objective functions~\cite{lagoudakis2005auction, nemhauser1978analysis}.
+\revi{Greedy algorithms are equipped with provable performance bounds when the objective functions satisfy sub- or supermodularity assumptions~\cite{nemhauser1978analysis}.
+However, we will show that our safety objective is both nonsubmodular and nonsupermodular.
+The aforementioned studies on auction-based approaches either do not mention/propose any optimality guarantee, or when they do, their problem formulations do not capture nonsub- and nonsupermodular objective functions.
+Keeping this in mind, we provide a literature review on both the auction-based approaches and general set partitioning studies.
+In the studies of \cite{khoo2020distributed} and also in the case of the distributed Hungarian algorithm of \cite{chopra2017distributed}, a set partitioning problem is formulated.
+This problem is based on a bipartite graph requiring fixed target-robot pair costs for edges (that is, additive/modular objective functions).
+Our nonmodular objective associates costs to subset of all tasks allocated to robots, which makes these methods inapplicable to our problem.
+In contrast, other methods such as \cite{atamturk1996combined} formulate a set partitioning problem while allowing costs to be associated with subsets of all tasks.
+However, they neglect possible differences between individual robots and their objective functions, moreover, they require an exhaustive list of all costs for all subsets.
+In our case, different robots might succeed with different probabilities when assigned the same set of tasks, and this aspect cannot be captured by \cite{atamturk1996combined}.
+Other methods in the literature for task allocation problems assume submodular objective functions~\cite{li2019threshold,lagoudakis2005auction}.
+Specifically, implementing descending price iterative auction algorithm of \cite{li2019threshold} but with a nonsubmodular objective can lead to nonconvergence and/or no performance guarantee.
 In terms of safety-oriented task allocation, there are studies where the objective is either the conditional value-at-risk cost~\cite{nam2016analyzing, yang2017algorithm}, or the worst-case cost~\cite{ponda2012distributed}.
 Objectives in these works are also additive.
-To the best of our knowledge, nonsubmodular and nonsupermodular objective functions have not been addressed in any of the existing auction-based task allocation studies or in the more general class of set partitioning problems.
-We show that the objective function to accomplish the mission safely under dynamic uncertainties is weakly sub and supermodular.
-Thus, we can leverage existing results from \cite{orcun2021performance} to obtain safety guarantees on our auction-based approaches.
-To the best of our knowledge, this is also the first work that demonstrates the benefits of an auction-based approach using the reverse greedy algorithm.}
+To the best of our knowledge, general nonsub- and nonsupermodular objective functions have not been addressed in any of the existing task allocation studies or in related applications of set partitioning problems.}\looseness=-1